BiscuitOS/Kernel/tools/testcase/interrupt/interrupt0/README.md

 ### File list

-  * interrupt9.c
+  * interrupt0.c

-    Common entry for triggering interrupt 9 to be invoked by top interface.
+    Common entry for triggering interrupt 0 #DE to be invoked by top interface.

   * soft-interrupt.c

-    Describe how to trigger interrupt 9 through soft-interrupt routine.
+    Describe how to trigger interrupt 0 #DE through soft-interrupt routine.

+  * over_destination.c

+    Describe the situation that result overflow destination register when performing `add` instruction.

+  * divi_zero.c

+    Describe the situation that performing divide and divied by zero.

   * README.md

-    Describe the basic information for interrupt 9.
+    Describe the basic information for interrupt 0 #DE.

 ### Usage on BiscuitOS